 The causes and signs of fatigue

-According to Mike, signs of burnout or fatigue can include changes in behaviour such as:
+According to Ali, signs of burnout or fatigue can include changes in behaviour such as:

 - Arriving late for work or increased absence